phoebe-leong/bubblenet/DOCUMENTATION.md

 }
 ```

-Then the server adds on the UNIX timestamp and adds it to the ``messages.json`` file, and the *Messages* array.
+Then the server adds on the UNIX timestamp and the Id, and adds it to the ``messages.json`` file, and the *Messages* array.
 ```json
 {
 	"Messages": [